DanPov7/odin-recipes/README.md

-This project is a basic recipe website.
-I will showcase the html skills that I have obtained in the TOP course.
+This is a simple website about the recipes.
+The point of this project is to showcase my html skills.